James J. Rhoades: Career

 Rhoades was defeated for a seat in the Pennsylvania House of Representatives in 1978.
 However, in 1980, he won a seat in the Pennsylvania State Senate, defeating Democratic incumbent Joseph Gurzenda.

 As a former educator, Rhoades had an interest in education issues and ultimately became Chairman of the Senate Education Committee.
 As chairman of that committee, Rhoades had influence over almost all education related laws, including the Pennsylvania Safe Schools Act and the Head Start Supplemental Assistance Program.

 He also served on the Appropriations, Transportation, Law and Justice, and Environmental Resources and Energy committees.

 At the time of Rhoades' death, he was running for his eighth term in the State Senate, making him second behind Stewart Greenleaf on the list of the longest serving senators.
 With absentee ballots having already been mailed in the state, the county could not remove Rhoades' name from the ballot.

 Rhoades was posthumously re-elected with 64% of the vote, meaning that a special election would be held for his seat.
 In a special election held on March 3, 2009, Republican state Representative Dave Argall was elected to Rhoades' seat over his Democratic opponent, Schuylkill County Clerk of Courts Steven Lukach, by a margin of 62% to 38%.

 Family

 Rhoades was the cousin of Bishop Kevin C. Rhoades, the former bishop of the Roman Catholic Diocese of Harrisburg and the current bishop of the Roman Catholic Diocese of Fort Wayne-South Bend.
-His son Mike is the current head coach of the VCU men's basketball team and the former head coach at Rice University.
+His son Mike is the current head coach of the Penn State men's basketball team.